abdelkimo/or-tools/doc_sources/MANUAL/source/manual/vrp/vrp.rst

-    They use the...
+    These instances are encoded in the...
 TSPLIB format.
 We refer the reader to the sub-section :ref:`tsp_tsplib_format` for an introduction to this format.